usefulio/meteor-emails-collection/Readme.md

         , template: "hello" // Template.hello also works
     });

+Send an user to user email with built in user messaging system

+    Emails.send("userMessage", {
+        toId: "123"
+        , fromId: "456"
+        , subject: "Hi Joe"
+        , message: "Hello"
+    });

 Features
 ----------------------
 1. Unified interface for different email providers
 2. Simple api for manipulating email metadata and running before and after hooks
 3. Optional queue to defer message sending (for example to a dedicated services app)
 6. Define multiple email 'routes' to handle different use cases in your app.
+5. Use spacebars templates to compose your emails
+8. Support for layout templates so you can wrap all of your emails an consistent ui

 TODO
 ----------------------
 4. Built in support for forwarding messages between users of your app without exposing user email addresses
-5. Use spacebars templates to compose your emails
 7. Support for markdown in your emails
-8. Support for layout templates so you can wrap all of your emails an consistent ui

 Api
 ----------------------